w0lfschild/darkNC/README.md

 # Information:

 - Designed for macOS 10.12 and 10.13
-- darkNC is a SIMBL plugin that brings dark mode to Notification Center on macOS
+- darkNC is a MacForge plugin that brings dark mode to Notification Center on macOS
 - Author: [w0lfschild](https://github.com/w0lfschild)

 # Note: